 Dental implants are the standard of care for tooth loss today, offering important advantages over other dental restoration options in terms of oral health and function, longevity, comfort and aesthetics.
 Fortunately, advances over the past decade or two in materials, technology and surgical techniques have made these advantages available to the vast majority of people who have suffered tooth loss.
 Unfortunately, as use of dental implants has become more widespread, so too has misinformation.
-In the interests of debunking bad information that may discourage patients from getting top-of-the-line dental care, here are five of the most common myths about dental implants in Washington DC.
+In the interests of debunking bad information that may discourage patients from getting top-of-the-line dental care, here are five of the most common myths about dental implants.

 Myth: Dental Implant Placement Is Extremely Painful

 Reality: Dental implant placement is surgery, so there will be some pain and discomfort.
 However, most patients who undergo the procedure find it no more painful or uncomfortable than a simple tooth extraction.
-Additionally, Washington DC oral surgeons take care to ensure patient comfort during these procedures, offering a range of anesthesia options to suit the needs and preferences of patients.
+Additionally, oral surgeons take care to ensure patient comfort during these procedures, offering a range of anesthesia options to suit the needs and preferences of patients.

 Myth: Dental Implants Are Often “Rejected” Or Just Fall Out